mdang/ga-lessons/github/README.md

 ### Lesson Objectives

-* Review the basic commands for Git
+* Explain the difference between cloning and forking a repo
-* Explain the difference b/w cloning and forking a repo
+* Explain the uses of Git and GitHub for tracking changes and collaborating on projects
-* Submit a pull request on GitHub for a branch
+* Write some code to improve their work, commit the changes, and write a strong commit message
-* Explain the workflow for developing a project with other developers
+* Deploy their first live website using gh-pages

 ## Review